For download links and more information, visit the Paddle homepage.

 Most features of the software are accessible from the main menu (right-click or double-click on Paddle's tray icon).

-The Paddle sub-menu contains basic software information, a shortcut to Paddle's webpage, a shortcut to this documentation, and an option to check online for updates.
+sub-menu contains basic software information, a shortcut to Paddle's webpage, a shortcut to this documentation, and an option to check online for updates.

-The Connected Players sub-menu will show a list of recognized gamepads and their currently assigned "Player" numbers.
+sub-menu will show a list of recognized gamepads and their currently assigned "Player" numbers.
 Choosing a gamepad will identify it (by briefly rumbling the controller, if possible).

-The Gamepad Profile sub-menu lets you activate various mapping profiles.
-At startup, Automatic is selected.
+is selected.
 This mode will switch the active profile automatically if it detects a game configured in your Game List.
-You can also choose None, which is always available and acts as a profile with no outputs.
-(Choosing any profile besides Automatic will lock it and disable auto-switching, until you choose Automatic again from this menu.)
+You can also choose None

-The Edit Profiles option will open the Profiles editor.
+option will open the Profiles editor.

-The Launch Game sub-menu offers quick access to any of the games you've configured with a valid executable in the Game List.
+sub-menu offers quick access to any of the games you've configured with a valid executable in the Game List.

-The Edit Games option will open the Game List editor.
+option will open the Game List editor.

-The Exit option will deactivate all output and close the program.
+option will deactivate all output and close the program.

 Paddle includes a simple, built-in text editor which provides useful syntax-highlighting and auto-completion for both the Gamepad Profiles and Game List files.